 Many aspects of sustainability reporting draw significant meaning from the larger context of how performance at the organisational level affects economic, environmental, and social capital formation and depletion at a local, regional, or global level.
-In such cases, simply reporting on the trend in individual performance (or the efficiency of the organisation) leaves open the question of an organisation's contribution to the total
+In such cases, simply reporting on the trend in individual performance (or the efficiency of the organisation) leaves open the question of an organisation's contribution to the total amount of these different types of capital.
+For some users, placing performance information in the broader biophysical, social, and economic context lies at the heart of sustainability reporting and is one of the key differentiators between this type of reporting and financial reporting.
+Moreover, while the ability of an organisation to "sustain" itself is obviously important to a range of stakeholders, it is unlikely that any individual organisation will remain in existence indefinitely.
+This principle emphasises the sustainability of the broader natural and human environment within which organisations operate.

-THE SIGNIFICANCE OF INFORMATION CAN BE JUDGED FROM A NUMBER OF PERSPECTIVES; HOWEVER, THE KEY PERSPECTIVE IS THAT OF THE INFORMATION USER.
+THE SIGNIFICANCE OF INFORMATION CAN BE JUDGED FROM A NUMBER OF PERSPECTIVES;

+HOWEVER, THE KEY

+PERSPECTIVE IS THAT OF THE INFORMATION USER.

 THE ACCURACY OF

 QUALITATIVE INFORMATION

 IS LARGELY DETERMINED

 BY THE DEGREE OF CLARITY,

 DETAIL, AND BALANCE

 IN PRESENTATION.